AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/server_setup.md

 Setting up the bot is easy.
 You'll just need:
 - A Discord server.
 - The Realm code.
-If you don't have one for your Realm, you'll need one at least temporarily.
+If you don't have one for your Realm, you'll need one at least temporarily.[^1]
 - If you wish to have the auto-ran playerlist, then you'll need a channel where the bot can send that information to ready.

 ## Steps